Moderating New Waves of Online Hate with Chain-of-Thought Reasoning in Large Language Models: Introduction

 \item \textbf{\NishNDSS{New understanding about new waves of online hate.}} We report two systematic studies on the nature of new waves of online hate and the need for techniques to rapidly update existing online hate moderation tools against the new waves.
 Our studies shed light on longitudinal patterns regarding the sharp rise, peak, and dissipation of these new waves with evolving events that can be leveraged to rapidly detect such new waves, and highlight the need for methods to quickly update existing moderation tools.

-\item \textbf{New framework for the moderation of new waves of online hate.} We design a novel framework called \ProjectName{} for effectively moderating new waves of online hate. \crv{\ProjectName{} incorporates a CoT reasoning approach, empowering LLMs with reasoning capabilities to determine whether new content exhibits hateful characteristics, and an automatic prompt generation and update strategy for zero-shot classification, which streamlines the update process by solely focusing on updating the prompts rather than the model.} Our framework takes a first step towards practically moderating new waves of online hate, by harnessing the potency of LLMs. \item \textbf{Multi-faceted and extensive evaluation of \ProjectName{}.} We evaluate our framework on three recently encountered new waves of online hate.
-We showcase \ProjectName{}'s capability to enhance flagging of new waves by an impressive 8.69\% to 75.43\% compared to baselines.
-Additionally, we compare our framework against state-of-the-art models and demonstrate its superiority, achieving 22.22\% to 83.33\% higher accuracy than these models.
+\item \textbf{New framework for the moderation of new waves of online hate.} We design a novel framework called \ProjectName{} for effectively moderating new waves of online hate. \crv{\ProjectName{} incorporates a CoT reasoning approach, empowering LLMs with reasoning capabilities to determine whether new content exhibits hateful characteristics, and an automatic prompt generation and update strategy for zero-shot classification, which streamlines the update process by solely focusing on updating the prompts rather than the model.} Our framework takes a first step towards practically moderating new waves of online hate, by harnessing the potency of LLMs. \item \textbf{Multi-faceted and extensive evaluation of \ProjectName{}.} We showcase \ProjectName{}'s capability to enhance flagging of different types of new waves, achieving an impressive improvement ranging from 6.52\% to 71.93\% compared to baselines in the last quarter of these new waves.
+Additionally, we compare our framework against state-of-the-art models and demonstrate its superiority, achieving 10.59\% to 88\% higher accuracy than these models.
 We also apply our framework in a real-world scenario, where it effectively identifies and flags \textit{all} the hateful samples within a dataset of in-the-wild samples.\looseness=-1 \end{itemize}